softrabbit/filterbench/README.md

 # filterbench

 This is a primitive benchmark for the note filters in LMMS.
-The test is basically filtering 100 seconds of 96k stereo sound, so the reported running time should roughly indicate how many percent of one CPU core one instance of a filter uses.
+The test is basically filtering 100 seconds of 96k stereo sound, and the reported units/second reflects how many of these units the filter handles in a second.

 1. Edit `bench.sh`to select filters to benchmark and set optimization options
 2. Run `bench.sh --compile` to generate the following binaries in directory `tests`: